MVCC operates on a rolling Admissions schedule.*

-You are encouraged to attend a ResHall STAR Day planning event where you will spend an evening in the residence halls, complete your placement testing, attend a small group orientation and have an individual appointment with an advisor.
-(Fall Semester Only)
+Residence Hall Students: You are encouraged to attend a ResHall Accepted Student Day event where you will spend an evening in the residence halls, complete your placement testing, attend a small group orientation, and have an individual appointment with an advisor (Fall semester only).

 Non-matriculated students are interested in taking courses without enrolling in a degree or certificate program.
 Non-matriculated students are not eligible for financial aid and must pay out of pocket.

 A matriculated student has applied for admission and is enrolled in a degree or certificate program.
 Only matriculated students may: